M-Barrows/Home/src/pages/blog/2023-10-03-It's-Always-DNS.md

 > * The Macvlan driver makes Docker containers look like standalone devices
 > * Make sure to double check your Docker network configuration before moving this setup to production
 > * DHCP leases may not expire for a while.
 Force them to refresh or be ready for random service outages later.

+> Update 2025-01-13: I've since started using Bind9 for DNS rather than Pi-hole.
+While Pi-hole is great, I just wanted to try out a new product.
+I may publish a write-up of my current network setup sometime in the future.

 ## Why I Love Pi-hole